oracle-samples/project-task-risk-with-nlp-sample/README.md

-# Predict The Oracle Project Management Project/Task Risk Sentiment with NLP using ODS
+# Predict The Oracle Project Management Project/Task Risk Sentiment with NLP using Oracle Data Science

 Many organizations require project managers/supervisors to provide regular project status updates as part of the delivery assurance process.
 These updates typically consist of text commentary and an associated red-amber-green (RAG) status, where red indicates a failing project/task, amber an at-risk task/project and green an on-track task/project.
 The project manager often faces the following issues:
 - No status and commentary for task or project